philipbelesky/groundhog/README.md

 </div>

 Groundhog is a [Grasshopper plugin](http://grasshopper3d.com), a set of reference models, and wiki exploring the applications of computational design in landscape architecture.
-Groundhog is currently in beta.
-The plugin and associated site will be updated with more features and information over the course of 2018.
+Groundhog is currently in beta and material is added sporadically, usually in conjunction with [courses at RMIT](http://landscapearchitecture.rmit.edu.au) that teach parametric modelling.

 Please visit [www.groundhog.la](http://groundhog.la) for documentation and examples of how to use the plugin and for resources on computational approaches to landscape architectural design in general.